resource0x/concert0x/doodle-script.md

 `motif m: T/-12c(M) +12c(N)` -- markers M and N

 Markers are used to program `embellishments` using 'emb' statement.
-E.g the following statement....
+Example:

-`emb M: T T/-1c T` -- e.g. if T is c4 with duration 24, then it will be replaced with the sequence c4 b3 c4 (each having duration 8);
+`emb M: T T/-1c T` -- e.g. if T is c4 with duration 24, then it will be replaced with the sequence `c4 b3 c4` (each having duration 8);

-Notes from emb statement can have their own styles, but duration are treated like they are defined in fractional units, e.g
+Notes in `emb` statement can have their own styles, but durations are interpreted in fractional units rather than ticks, e.g

-`emb M: T\*2 T/-1c\*1 T\*1` -  if T is c4 with duration 24, then it will be replaced with the sequence c4 (duration 12) b3 c4 (each having duration 6);
+`emb M: T\*2 T/-1c\*1 T\*1` -  if T is c4 with duration 24, then it will be replaced with `c4 b3 c4` where first note has duration 12, and the other two - duration 6.

 ## Replication sugar

 To help avoid copy-pasting identical elements/sequences, syntax supports replication sugar:

 - `motif m: a4 +1s +1k +1s +1k` can be abbreviated as `motif m: a4 [+1s +1k]*2`
-- `voice m: +1k etc... +1s` - the total number of elements is derived from "outline". `etc...` is suppored for voice and style only b/c runtime knows the total number of elements.
+- `voice m: +1k etc... +1s` - the total number of elements is derived from "outline". `etc...` is suppored for voice and style only b/c the interpreter in these cases knows how many tokens it has to substitute.

 ## Pragma statement